zot/Leisure/README.md

 is equivalent to this: **let {a <- 3; b <- + a 1; a <- * a b; [a, b]}**

 ## Untyped
-Lazp is untyped.
-This doesn't mean that Lazp is type-free, it just means that variables don't have types -- they can hold anything.
-Lazp does have data types -- e.g. you can tell if something is a cons-cell (**_is (cons 1 nil) cons** returns **true**).
+Liesure is untyped.
+This doesn't mean that Liesure is type-free, it just means that variables don't have types -- they can hold anything.
+Liesure does have data types -- e.g. you can tell if something is a cons-cell (**_is (cons 1 nil) cons** returns **true**).
 Whenever you define a function that returns a lambda, it marks instances of that lambda as having the type of the definition.
 For example, if you say:

 **person name addr = \f . f name addr**

 Then **(is (person a b) person)** will return **true** and **(getType (person a b))** will return **some person** (an option).  **(getType \x . x)**, however, will return none, because naked lambdas have no type (at this point, anyway).

 ## Lazy
-Lazp is lazy.
+Liesure is lazy.
 It doesn't allow side effects, not because side effects are somehow *evil*, but because in a lazy language, side effects can lead to very strange behavior that's very hard to diagnose.
-The idea is to have side effects outside the Lazp environment and access them using standard functional techniques, like monads and FRP.
+The idea is to have side effects outside the Liesure environment and access them using standard functional techniques, like monads and FRP.

 ## Metaprogramming
-Lazp provides several tools for metaprogramming:
+Liesure provides several tools for metaprogramming:

 Functions
 * getType data -- returns an option with the type of the data (or none if it has no type)